Truly great leaders learnt long ago that the secret to being a better leader is being a better human being.

 The vast majority of companies in the FTSE 100 have some sort of focus on physical and psychological health or a full on corporate wellness programme.
 These are savvy businesses not keen on wasting resources so they must have a pretty good reason.
 Researchers found FTSE 100 businesses that used the words 'mental health' or 'wellbeing' more than twice in their annual reports generated up to three times more profit than those that didn't.

 How tired we are or how little sleep we are getting is often worn as a badge of honour.
 This is crazy.
 Leading neuroscientist, Matthew Walker, suggests our current attitudes to sleep can be compared to what we thought 30 years ago regarding the dangers of tobacco.
 We're doing far more damage than we realise, at least 5 nights out of 7.
 Not only that but getting enough sleep leads to greater performance in almost every area of our lives.
 Sleep makes you live longer.
 It enhances your memory and makes you more creative.
-It makes you look more attractive.
 It keeps you slim and lowers food cravings.
 It protects you from cancer and dementia.
 It wards off colds and the flu.
 It lowers your risk of heart attacks and stroke, not to mention diabetes.
 You’ll even feel happier, less depressed and less anxious.
 Sleep is worth thinking about.
-We look at your sleep habits and assess how to improve the quality and quantity you’re currently getting in order for you to access al the benefits above.
+We look at your sleep habits and assess how to improve the quality and quantity you’re currently getting in order for you to access all the benefits above.

 Fitness isn't just about being "thin" there are plenty of unhealthy thin people around.
 It's also not just about doing one type of exercise like running or cycling.
 Maybe you're a good runner or cyclist but that doesn't mean you're fit.
 It just means you're good at riding a bike.
 Strength training is about all round fitness and will help increase mood, energy and performance as well as help prevent illness and diseases.
-Strength training also extends our increased calorie burn from exercise from hours (cardio) to days.

-When we reach 30 we stop developing muscle, from then on we're slowly losing muscles everyday for the rest of our lives.
+When we reach 30 we stop developing muscle, from then on we're slowly losing muscle mass everyday for the rest of our lives.
 The best way to avoid the problems of ageing are to be fit and healthy.
 Recent studies show that strength training can prevent Alzheimer’s.
 Strength training can also help prevent most of the problems with getting older which are mostly caused by the body weakening.

 In a Swedish survey of 3,000 managers, more than 90% said that physical exercise had a positive impact on their leadership skills.